benymng/htn-backend-application/README.md

 To begin interacting with the API, follow these steps:

 - **Accessing the API:**
-  - The easiest way to begin using the endpoints is to use the above Vercel link!
-You will be greeted with this project's ReadMe which you can then acess the endopints such as `/users` by changing the url (which will return all of the users from the mock data provided which have already been populated into the database).
-This link can be utilized in tools like Postman or directly in your web browser to explore and test the API's functionalities.
+  - The easiest way to begin exploring the endpoints is to use the above Vercel link!
+This will direct you to the project's README page which from there, you can easily navigate to various endpoints, such as /users, by altering the URL.
+This particular endpoint retrieves all user data from the pre-populated mock database.
   - If you want to run locally, from within the repository you can also use `npm start` to start the server with Nodemon on your localhost.

 - **Running Unit Tests:**